-On this blogspot I shall share my personal musings, biblical reflections, & information.
-I encourage transformative thoughts & actions that will enable us to live as God intended-with faith, joy, wisdom, love for ourselves & our fellow humans, courage despite fear, w/anticipation for a better today & tomorrow.
+On this blogspot I focus on social justice, womanist biblical interpretation, & reflect on my personal journey.
 I welcome your constructive responses.
 I don't expect you to agree with everything I share, but reflect & dialogue with me.

 Monday, July 18, 2011

 An' be-fo' I'd be a slave.
 I'll be buried in my grave; An' go home to my Lord an' be free: The Bible and Slavery?
 God and Slavery?